 If you'd like to volunteer to join our Retail team, pick up a form from one of our shops or fill in the application form online (links below) and we'll be in touch.

 Please bear in mind that while we may not have an opportunity in the role that you apply for, we’re always looking for people with new and interesting skills – so if you’re keen to volunteer it’s always best to apply and we’ll see if you can fit into the Hospice in some way!

 How old do I have to become a volunteer?

-We can accept volunteers from the age of 16+ in retail or 14+ if you are taking part in Duke of Edinburgh.
+We can accept volunteers from the age of 16+ in retail or 14+ if you are taking part in the Duke of Edinburgh scheme.
 Within the Hospice volunteers can be accepted from 16+.
-For roles involving contact with patients, you must be 18+.
+For roles involving contact with patients, you must be over 18.